-The first two items are quite straightforward, but some doubts may rise about the others.
+The first two items are quite straightforward, but some questions may rise about the others.

-The fifth item covers any other possible bug, such as: a GUI icon is very small, a scrollbar is hard to use, a text is blurred, it’s difficult to find a piece of information, etc. As you can see it demands a lot of common sense and real world experience from the person who is testing, since these possible bugs are more subjective.
+The fifth item covers any other possible bug, such as: a GUI icon is very small, a scrollbar is hard to use, a text is blurred, it’s difficult to find a piece of information, etc. As you can see it demands a lot of common sense and real world experience from the person who is testing, since those possible bugs might be subjective in some degree.

 You may have noticed that only the fifth item doesn’t mention a product specification.
 This is due to the fact that it is a key documentation which must exist for any product.
-For more information about it read the article What is a Product Specification?.
+For more information about it please read my article What is a Product Specification?.

-Another important issue is the difference between the bug itself from a software’s failure.
-While the bug is the error itself, the root cause (e.g. code error, logic mistake), a failure is its consequence, its effect in the running software.
-Thus, a single bug may trigger multiple failures.
+Another important issue to note is the difference between a bug itself, from a failure in the software.
+While a bug is the error itself, the root cause of something bad, a failure is its consequence, its effect in the running software.
+To illustrate this, consider a failure when you perform some operation in a software by pressing some UI button.
+That failure might be caused by a bug in a previous screen, or even by a bug in the software’s server-side API, returning an invalid data format.
+Also, a single bug may trigger multiple failures.

 When a bug exists, but no one hit its failure, it’s called a latent bug (Patton 30).

 Note that the way I’m using the terms bug and failure in this article is not universal.
-Anyone may use different terms and that’s ok.
-The important thing is that in the context of the discussion, in the context of a team, everyone is on the same page.
+People may use different terms, and that’s ok.
+The important thing is that in the context of a discussion, in the context of a team, everyone is on the same page.
 I’ve chose bug as the root cause and failure as its consequence because they are very popular terms.
-When the bug term was coined it refered to the root cause of a failure, i.e., when a real life bug triggered a failure in the system.
+When the bug term was coined it referred to the root cause of a failure: when a real life bug triggered a failure in the system.

-I have found it very useful not only to myself as a software developer and tester, but also to the whole team (project coordinators, QA professionals, etc), helping to improve teamwork communication and software’s quality.
+I’ve found those concepts quite revealing and useful not only for myself, as a software developer and tester, but also for whole teams (project coordinators, QA professionals, etc), helping to improve teamwork communication and software’s quality.

 Patton, Ron.
 Software Testing.
 2nd ed.
 Sams, 2005.